 I love having fresh flowers in the house (and hydrangeas are my favorite), but I just can’t justify buying them every week.

-When I have flowers in the house, I’m really good about changing out the water and cutting the stems (on an angle!) every day so the flowers stay fresh as long as possible.
+When I have flowers in the house, I’m really good about changing out the water and cutting the stems (on an angle!) every day so the flowers stay fresh longer.
 I hate to have flowers around and not get to enjoy them as long as possible!

 She hands me a pair of scissors and tells me to take some home with me whenever I’m over – and she even brings me some with her when she comes to my house.

 Her hydrangea bushes were white earlier in the summer and turned green a few weeks ago.